Agile: What Next? Or a Short Guide for Those Who Are About to Do an Agile Project, Part 2

 Rule 3.
 Don’t talk about “how”, talk about “what”

 I have already mentioned this aspect when talking about imagining the outcome of the work.
 Don’t limit the multitude of ways to design a feature to what you have seen or heard before.
 Project implementation is a team effort, and that’s for a reason.
 X heads are better than one.
 The benefit lies in the number of people working together.
 Multiply this benefit, making sure you get your team involved in designing the solution at an early stage.
 They will be asking key questions regarding the choice of architecture.
 It may well be that they have prior experience working on a similar solution in other projects, and know where focus should be placed.
 They might be able to say which solution will be more time-consuming and which will be more scalable.

 Likewise, it would be counter-productive to provide your team with detailed documentation and then invite them to a brainstorming session, expecting them to shower you with great ideas.
 This is for the same reason as when you first watch a movie, and then read a book based on that movie, imagining the characters as actors, and recollecting the scenes you have seen on the screen.
 Solutions that have been seen cannot be unseen, and it is hard to rewire your thinking.
 You might want to read something by Theodore Levitt, who perfectly encapsulated what I am trying to say in this article:

 People don’t want to buy a quarter-inch drill.

 Let me reiterate then: focus on the need, don’t assume a solution.

-The last part in the series of Agile articles to be released next week and will tell you:
+The last part in the series of Agile articles will tell you:

 - How does the Scrum methodology drive the team effort?